Case study: IoT and ML predictive maintenance for a wind farm

 Additional features:

-• detection of anomalies in vibration, temperature, and generator current,
+• Anomaly detection across vibration, temperature, generator current, and rotor speed

-• wind farm map with turbine status and failure risk filters,
+• Fleet map with per-turbine status and failure-risk filters

 IoT- and ML-based predictive wind farm maintenance